dkrawciw/transformer/README.md

 ## Results

 Are results were much better on the trained data then the untrained.
 For the best model trained we have a total net loss of 22.
 With it starting around 28 ending around 6.
-When the model was untrained we got the same word over and over.
+(The loss curve can be found in best_model_stuff/best_losscurve.png) When the model was untrained we got the same word over and over.
 Our trained model gets a somewhat cohesive sentence, but it still doesn't really understand the context of the surrounding text, however it still does significantly better than our untrained model.
+The data that we used were books from plato and aristotle because we thought it would be funny if our LLM spoke like ancient philosophers.

 ### Example outputs